youtube/youtube-chat-for-minecraft/README.md

   ./gradlew -b setup.gradle
   ```

-Next, setup the decompiled workspace and save the mod dependencies:
+Next, setup the decompiled workspace and save the build dependencies:

   ```
   ./gradlew setupDecompWorkspace
   ./gradlew saveDependencies
   ```

-Build the mod:
+Build the jar:

   ```
   ./gradlew build
   ```

-A single .jar file will be built to build/libs, e.g. ytchat-1.0.jar.
+A single .jar file will be output to build/libs, e.g. ytchat-1.0.0.jar.

 # Intellij Idea Setup